 Founded in 2013 by faculty from Michigan Law School, Michigan Ross School of Business, Michigan Ford School of Public Policy, and Michigan College of Engineering, the Center on Finance, Law, and Policy brings together leading scholars from a broad range of disciplines to conduct theoretical, empirical, and applied research aimed at transforming financial policy, financial regulations, financial products and services, and financial institution management.

-In the three years since the Center on Finance, Law, and Policy was established, it has hosted several large-scale workshops, conferences, and talks bringing together scholars, current and former government officials, industry, non-profit, and community leaders to focus on important issues.
+In the five years since the Center on Finance, Law, and Policy was established, it has hosted several large-scale workshops, conferences, and talks bringing together scholars, current and former government officials, industry, non-profit, and community leaders to focus on important issues.
 These events include:

 - A roundtable discussion with former Treasury secretary Timothy F. Geithner discussing ways to advance research on the causes of the financial crisis, crisis prevention, and crisis response;